School Streets

 • If you are a parent or PTA member making the request, we'll also ask for an email from the school principal in support of the School Street request.

-• If approved, we can have the School Street in place within two weeks and it will be in place through the end of the school year.
+• If approved, we can have the School Street in place within a couple weeks and it will be in place through the end of the school year.

 • We'll provide you with a flyer to share with your school community and we'll let the nearby neighbors know about the closure.